 Currently, Anne is working towards her second Ed.M., with a focus on school counseling.
 She received her first Ed.M. in Higher Education Administration from Boston University in 2004, and her B.A. in Social Welfare from the University of Wisconsin-Madison in 1995.
 After working as a Victim/Witness Advocate for the Suffolk County District Attorney's Office from 1997 to 2001, Anne joined Boston University's Office of Financial Assistance (OFA) where she served an Assistant Director for four years.
 In the OFA, Anne worked with undergraduates and their families, strategizing with them about college financing options.
 Anne also worked closely with Boston University's ROTC program and enjoyed volunteering at the Dorchester Boys and Girls Club, where she offered financial aid assistance to local families.
 In 2005, Anne moved temporarily to Ithaca, New York, where she worked for Cornell University.
 She returned to Boston in June 2007 and joined the GTP in September.

-Ellen is the Program Coordinator and provides support for the Director, and Associate Director of the Graduate Tax Program.
-She collects and processes course materials including syllabi, book lists and final exams and manages all course Blackboard sites on a daily basis.
-Other daily tasks include developing and maintaining communication with prospective applicants regarding program information and the application process, as well as scheduling prospective visits and applicant interviews.
-Ellen serves as events coordinator for student programs including social gatherings and tax seminars.
-She is also the contact person for any registration and add/drop requests.
+Kaitlyn is the Program Coordinator for the Graduate Tax Program and provides support for the Director and Associate Director.
+She maintains communication with prospective applicants regarding program information and the application process, as well as scheduling prospective visits and applicant interviews.
+She also serves as events coordinator for student programs including social gatherings and tax seminars and is the contact person for any registration and add/drop requests.
+Kaitlyn is originally from Columbus, Ohio, and remains a Buckeye at heart.
+She graduated from The Ohio State University with a B.A. in History of Art before working as the Program Coordinator and Graduate Student Advisor at Ohio State’s Fisher College of Business.